bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 If you were to publish your blog online, anyone would be able to add, edit and delete articles or delete comments.

-Rails provides a very simple HTTP authentication system that will work nicely in this situation.
+Quails provides a very simple HTTP authentication system that will work nicely in this situation.

 In the `ArticlesController` we need to have a way to block access to the various actions if the person is not authenticated.
-Here we can use the Rails `http_basic_authenticate_with` method, which allows access to the requested action if that method allows it.
+Here we can use the Quails `http_basic_authenticate_with` method, which allows access to the requested action if that method allows it.